 The primary movement of the atlantoaxial joint complex is rotation.
 In rotation the atlas together with the head, rotate around the dens of axis.
 This movement allows us to turn our head to look towards the left or towards the right.
 This is also the movement that allows us to shake our head in the familiar ‘no’ pattern.

 |Type||Atlantoaxial joint complex: Synovial joint; biaxial|

 Median atlantoaxial joint: dens of axis (C2), osteoligamentous ring (anterior arch of atlas [C1], transverse ligament of atlas)

-Lateral atlantoaxial joints: inferior articular surface of lateral mass for axis, superior articular facet of atlas
+Lateral atlantoaxial joints: inferior articular surface of lateral mass for atlas, superior articular facet of axis

 |Ligaments||Cruciform ligament (transverse ligament of atlas, superior and inferior longitudinal bands), tectorial membrane, alar ligaments, apical ligament of dens|

 |Innervation||Ventral primary ramus of the second cervical spinal nerve|

 |Blood supply||Deep cervical, occipital, vertebral arteries|